-Richard Moorhead took up the first Chair in Law and Professional Ethics at University College London, Faculty of Laws, in 2012.
-He is also the Director of the Centre for Ethics and Law.
-He work focuses on lawyers’ ethics, professional competence, the regulation of legal services and access to justice.
+Richard Moorhead is Vice Dean (Research), Professor of Law and Professional Ethics and was appointed the first Chair of Law and Professional Ethics at University College London, Faculty of Laws in 2012.
+He was Director of the Centre for Ethics and Law until 2016.
+His work focuses on lawyers’ ethics, professional competence, the regulation of legal services and access to justice.
 Often employing empirical methods, he has conducted a wide range of studies, including for the Ministry of Justice, Legal Services Board, Civil Justice Council, and the Law Society.

-He is also a keen blogger (http:\\lawyerwatch.wordpress.com) and writes an occasional column for the Guardian newspaper’s law website as well as featuring regularly in the legal press and mainstream media.
-You can follow him on twitter @richardmoorhead
+He is also a keen blogger (lawyerwatch.wordpress.com) and features regularly in the legal press and mainstream media.

 Ongoing work includes: a study of the ethical capacities of new advocates (with the Advocacy Training Council funded by the Legal Education Foundation); a study of the ethics, values and professional identity of law students in the US and UK and a major study on the role and ethics of in-house lawyers; and the role of values in ethical decision making.